 Google has developed some of its personalization technology, but the research and methods developed by Outride may have played a part in what they’ve done so far.
 I thought that this was an interesting set of comments in the paper from Outride:

 It is worth mentioning upfront that since the following techniques alter the search experience, careful integration of these features into the user interface is required.
 In particular, the interface needs to provide a way to explain what the system is doing to personalize the experience as well as to undo the personalization.

 I’ve had a couple of people ask me why they’ve seen some odd features in Google’s results, such as numbers listed after some results.
 The numbers they saw indicated the number of times they had visited that page before – and these folks hadn’t realized that they had personalized search turned on.
 That makes me wonder if Google needs to make it more obvious that personalized search is on, and that it is reranking and altering results based upon personalization.

 Some of the technologies in the paper from Outride are discussed much more in detail in a new patent granted to Google last week.

 Interface and system for providing persistent contextual relevance for commerce activities in a networked environment

 Inventors: Donald R. Turnbull and Hinrich Schuetze

 Granted August 8, 2006

 Filed January 26, 2001

-The technologies described in the patent could be used both for personalizing organic search results and for providing ecommerce recommendations.
-As I was reading through it, I was asking myself, “How much of this might Google use,” and “How much have they alreadying incorporated into their personalization efforts.”
-The document describes a vision of personalization that is clearly more Outride’s than Google’s yet it’s interesting as a very detailed description of an approach to personalization.
+The technologies described in the patent could be used both for personalizing organic search results and for providing eCommerce recommendations.
+As I was reading through it, I was asking myself, “How much of this might Google use,” and “How much have they already incorporated into their personalization efforts.”
+The document describes a vision of personalization that is more Outride’s than Google’s yet it’s interesting as a very detailed description of an approach to personalization.